Home Interaction Program for Parents & Youngsters (HIPPY)

 HIPPY is an opportunity to learn and grow for parents as well as children

-Each HIPPY program is staffed by a qualified Coordinator and a team of Tutors.
-Tutors are usually parents participating in the same local program as the parents they support.
+Each HIPPY program is staffed by a qualified Coordinator and Mentor.
+Mentors are usually parents participating in the same local program as the parents they support.

-Tutors are paid employees and receive training and support from the Coordinator.
-Becoming a Tutor offers parents a pathway to training and employment and fosters community leadership.
+Mentors are paid employees and receive training and support from the Coordinator.
+Becoming a Mentor offers parents a pathway to training and employment and fosters community leadership.

 HIPPY builds parents’ skills and confidence to take responsibility for their children’s learning.